- Automatically with an indexing queue

 Searchable attributes

-You can’t configure the searchable attributes for pages in the Magento dashboard.
-However, you can change them programmatically, by hooking into thealgolia_after_create_page_object
+You can’t configure the searchable attributes for pages in Magento Admin.
+You can change them programmatically by hooking into thealgolia_after_create_page_object event.

 For more information, see Custom backend events.